-Risk of childhood obesity can be predicted at birthNovember 28th, 2012 in Overweight and Obesity
+Risk of childhood obesity can be predicted at birthNovember 28, 2012 in Medicine & Health / Overweight and Obesity

 A simple formula can predict at birth a baby's likelihood of becoming obese in childhood, according to a study published today in the open access journal PLOS ONE.